St. Charles Community Unit School District 303

 Community Unit School District 303 is a comprehensive K-12 public education system covering 57 sqmi in the Fox Valley, 40 mi west of Chicago.

-District 303 serves about 13,590 students from the City of St. Charles and portions of West Chicago, South Elgin, Wayne, Campton Hills, Elburn, a very small portion of Elgin and unincorporated Kane County.
+District 303 serves nearly 12,000 students from the City of St. Charles and portions of West Chicago, South Elgin, Wayne, Campton Hills, Elburn, a very small portion of Elgin and unincorporated Kane County.

 History

 When formal school districts were originally created in the late 19th century and early 20th century, they were usually drawn along township boundaries.
 However, legislation was passed in 1946-47 that encouraged school districts to consolidate.
 Community Unit School District 303 was born in 1949 when, through a referendum, voters approved consolidating High School District 150, Elementary District 87 and Little Woods District 79.

 People served by the Wasco two-year high school program voted in 1950 to consolidate with District 303 after another change in state law eliminated two-year high schools.